sampftw/boggle/README.md

 Running
 -------
-Project is written in kotlin and build with gradle.
+Project is written in kotlin and built with gradle.
 To run:
 ```
 $ ./gradlew run
 ```